z-keith/neuronroot/README.md

 #to do:
 - *Test method:* Build dictionary of {pixel: roots that cover it}.
 Look for odd results (any entry with len > 1 that isn't a branch node?)
 - *Test method:* Print only pixels with branch points in red, pixels covered by more than one root in green, and those that meet both criteria in white.
 There shouldn't be any red or green....
-- implement Smartroot-style cross detection / graph-cycle cross detection [0.9]
-- initial nodule search method: absolute thresholding based on root average diameter [0.9]
+- add automated nodule detection (via radius expansion detection) [1.0]
 - add statistical output [1.0]
 - add user interface (display initial click seed point, click ruler, show text output, update to roots image, accept / retry / flag as terrible buttons, toggle nodule search, final statistical output) [1.0]
-- add automated nodule detection (via radius expansion detection) [???]
+- implement Smartroot-style cross detection / graph-cycle cross detection [postponed - possibly not necessary for initial project]

 #known bugs/issues:
-- program is not set up for automatically pulling from a directory
-- program does not include user selection of seed point or scale
+- there are mysterious scrap roots that are not available through root_builder.root_dict, but that turn up in a tree-based representation

 #changelog:
 ##v0.9